Distribution

 What Happens During Distribution?

-- Divekit creates a new repository for each student/group
+- Divekit creates a new code repository for each student/group

-- Repository contents are individualized based on your configuration
+- Repository contents are individualized based on your variable configuration

 Next Steps